chayuto/landmark-remark/README.md

 # landmark-remark

+A simple mobile application – “Landmark Remark” that allows users to save location based notes on a map.
+These notes can be displayed on the map where they were saved and viewed by the user that created the note as well as other users of the application.

 ## BackLog

 - [x] As a user (of the application) I can see my current location on a map